google/zetasql/docs/geography_functions.md

 Returns the longitude in degrees of the single-point input `GEOGRAPHY`.

-For any input `GEOGRAPHY` that is not a single point, including an empty `GEOGRAPHY`, `ST_X` returns an error.
+For any input `GEOGRAPHY` that isn't a single point, including an empty `GEOGRAPHY`, `ST_X` returns an error.
 Use the `SAFE.` prefix to obtain `NULL`.